-Category: Activitiesfilm
+Category: ActivitiesFilm

 Plymouth Arts Centre could have hardly chosen a more joyously apt movie with which to launch its Open Air Cinema season than the original high school musical Grease.
 John Travolta and Olivia Newton-John headline an all-singing all-dancing homage to the 1950s, heyday of the drive-in, an American institution featuring in the film.